 Related: Everything You Ever Wanted To Know About Honey In Skincare

-I wouldn’t call it thick, but it’s definitely not lightweight or runny.
+I wouldn’t call the texture thick, but it’s definitely not lightweight or runny.
 It’s somewhere in between, but it does feel a bit tacky and takes a while to sink in – even on dry skin.
 I mean, it’s made up of oil and waxes – nothing else to give the cream a smoother, silkier feel.

 How To Use It

 It’s multipurpose, so you can use it all over your face and body as a moisturiser.
 Just make sure to warm it up between your palms first!
 Once it turns into an oil, massage it on your skin.
 A little goes a looooooooooooong way.
 The jar will last you for ages.
 Here are all the ways you can use it: